netsells/interface-binder/README.md

 ];
 ```

-Then all you need to do is give the interface you whish to bind a `BoundTo` attribute to tell the `Binder` which conrete class you wish to bind it to.
+Then all you need to do is give the interface you whish to bind a `BoundTo` attribute to tell the `Binder` which concrete class you wish to bind it to:

 ```php
 namespace App\Features\CodeVerifier;